 I know this sounds cheesy, but today was a great freakin day.
 I just don’t really know a better way to put it.
-One, I conquered my fear of the lower laz, two Keaton and I found a pool noodle in said lower laz, three we swam in the rain, four I ate a kit kat, five the Connally Kitchen was back in business and we ate very well today.
-Spirits are high here on board and we are counting down the last couple days of our quarantine here in Dominica.
+One, I conquered my fear of the lower laz, two Keaton and I found a pool noodle in said lower laz, three we swam in the rain, four I ate a Kit-Kat, five the Connally Kitchen was back in business, and we ate very well today.
+Spirits are high here on board, and we are counting down the last couple of days of our quarantine here in Dominica.

-Meg and Katie were both already out of bed when I woke up, so sadly there is no early morning feature of their “smiling” faces on today’s blog.
-I feel like every time I am skipper it is a rainy day.
-We very very rarely have rainy days except every 18 days when it’s my skipper turn on the wheel.
+Meg and Katie were both already out of bed when I woke up, so sadly, there is no early morning feature of their “smiling” faces on today’s blog.
+I feel like every time I am skipper; it is a rainy day.
+We very, very rarely have rainy days except for every 18 days when it’s my skipper turn on the wheel.
 Addisen, our own personal boat mermaid’s, dream has been to swim in the rain… Perfect day for that.
-In fact most of us swam in the rain today.
-Some people don’t like rainy days, but personally I love them.
+In fact, most of us swam in the rain today.
+Some people don’t like rainy days, but personally, I love them.
 For those that don’t know me, I am a ginger.
 I thoroughly believe that I have a tan soul, but sadly I am trapped in a pale person’s body.
 Sooooooo… I thrive on cloudy days on this boat.
 I also think that the rainy days make us appreciate the sunny days that much more.

-The rest of the day we had free.
+The rest of the day, we had free.
 Another fun fact about me is I have an irrational fear of air vents.
-More specifically getting stuck in an air vent and not being able to move.
+More specifically, getting stuck in an air vent and not being able to move.
 I wouldn’t call it claustrophobia, but maybe I am just lying to myself at this point.
 My least favorite place on this whole boat is the lower laz.
-For those that don’t know what the lower laz is, it is a very small compartment that you can barely sit up in that is so far down in the bilge that you are actually below the waterline completley and pretty much standing on the bottom of the hull.
-It is also jam packed with stuff, very little light, smells like mildew, and is basically just everywhere I don’t want to be.
-Well, Steve started a rumor that there was a pool noodle down there at the beginning of the trip but no one had been able to find it.
+For those that don’t know what the lower laz is, it is a very small compartment that you can barely sit up in that is so far down in the bilge that you are actually below the waterline completely and pretty much standing on the bottom of the hull.
+It is also jam-packed with stuff, very little light, smells like mildew, and is basically just everywhere I don’t want to be.
+Well, Steve started a rumor that there was a pool noodle down there at the beginning of the trip, but no one had been able to find it.
 Today was the day we needed to find it.
-Keaton and I made the very long climb down there, pulled up the floor boards in the laz and descended into the hole.
+Keaton and I made the very long climb down there, pulled up the floorboards in the laz, and descended into the hole.
 AND WE FOUND IT!
 Ocean Star now has a pool noodle that will make shower time 100x more fun.
 The rest of the time till dinner was full of us wrestling over the noodle, swimming in the rain, and playing king of the fender.
 I’d say Meg won, but we all put up a pretty good fight.

-Photo 1 – so many timer cams today, just bare with me
+Photo 1 – so many timer cams today; just bear with me

 Photo 2- Topher getting ready to kill it in the kitchen today